neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 ![](#LIF-fig-label)

 We can see that after the instantaneous increase in membrane potential it starts to decay back to the resting value.
-Although this doesn’t look like a great model, it turns out that very often this captures enough of what is going on in real neurons.
+Although this doesn't look like a great model, it turns out that very often this captures enough of what is going on in real neurons.

 But there is another reason why adding this leak might be important.

 ## Reliable spike timing

 In experiments, if you inject a constant input current ([horizontal line, top left](#reliable)) into a neuron and record what happens over a few repeated trials, you see that the membrane potentials ([top left above input current](#reliable)) and the spike times ([bottom left](#reliable)) are fairly different between trials.
-That’s because there’s a lot of noise in the brain which adds up over time.
+That's because there's a lot of noise in the brain which adds up over time.

-On the other hand, if you inject a fluctuating input current ([top right](#reliable)) and do the same thing, you’ll see both the membrane potentials ([top right, above fluctuating current](#reliable)) and the spikes ([bottom right](#reliable)) tend to occur at the same times.
+On the other hand, if you inject a fluctuating input current ([top right](#reliable)) and do the same thing, you'll see both the membrane potentials ([top right, above fluctuating current](#reliable)) and the spikes ([bottom right](#reliable)) tend to occur at the same times.
 The vertical lines on the bottom right plot show that on every repeat, the spike is happening at the same time.